edakturk14/speed-run-ethereum/README.md

  -  balanceOf allows you to check the balance of the address directly in ERC 20 :-)
  -  ERC 20 has a transfer() function, many of the functions are already there.

-& here's my [post](https://eda.hashnode.dev/create-your-own-cryptocurrency-token) on ERC20.
+Here's my previous [post](https://eda.hashnode.dev/create-your-own-cryptocurrency-token) on ERC20.

 Key learnings from Vendor.sol:
 -  Getting the balance of the contract (address(this).balance)